sharonleeartist.blogspot.com

 There are no restrictions on size, medium, and they do not need to be framed.

-I have chosen to use oils on canvas.
+I have chosen to do some drawings, and oils on canvas.
 24 inches x 24 inches